gsadoti/myrepo/README.md

 # myrepo
-a reposistory where I try to learn some things about git
+a repository where I try to learn some things about git